Riashat/drug_discovery/README.md

 AUC Score 0.596601888044841
 ```

+#### Achieving a Balanced Dataset from Active Learning :
+After running the active learning pipeline, we save the dataset indices of the most informative samples; these indices are then used to construct a new dataset, consisting of only the samples that were queried from active learning.
+This is denoted as the *Balanced Dataset* and we compare performance between the imbalanced and balanced datasets, for each of the models below

 ### Attention Transformer for Molecules
 Firstly, we use a molecule attention transformer (MAT) since it has been shown to be useful